 Risk and safety management when developing medical devices

-The development and marketing of medical devices is highly regulated, and a variety of pitfalls exist, which may complicate, increase costs and delay the launch of new products.
-Here are 3 key questions to help you approach it right from the start.
+The development and marketing of medical devices is highly regulated and many pitfalls exist, potentially complicating and increasing costs.
+Here are 3 key questions to begin.

 As a test house, FORCE Technology is seeing a growing demand for accredited approvals.
 The increasing demand clearly demonstrates that requirements are tightening, and the control functions are working as intended.

 For manufacturers of medical devices it is important to notice that the regulation is not simply a 'bad thing'.
 The regulation helps keep the market free of unacceptable - at times dangerous - products by setting the bar high for approved marketing.
 At the same time, the relevant standards contain excellent process-oriented methods that ensure the efficient execution of development projects with a few reversals.

 The best approach to regulation and standards is to strive to achieve compliance from the outset of any development project.
 All too often, companies experience a relatively heavy burden of backlog in the form of lacking documentation, incorrect labelling, lack of security mechanisms, etc., and the result is increased costs and delays as a result of necessary updates and the need to repeat costly accredited tests.

 Initially, any manufacturer of medical equipment should ask a number of clarifying questions: